ChasJC23/Algebruh/README.md

 - [ ] Use of functional identities for expression simplification
 - [x] Implement operators to allow expressions to be extended through simple arithmetic.
 - [x] Fix up inconsistencies within `__str__` and `__repr__`
-- [ ] Implement derivatives for the remaining functions
+- [x] Implement derivatives for the remaining functions
 - [x] Upgrade variable substitution to expression substitution
 - [ ] Allow non-parsed expressions in expression substitution
 - [ ] replace partial expression with substitution
+- [ ] supply multiple different numerical types